-The CSA or Project Lead review the Design-Builder's originally submitted (as bid) critical path schedule.
+The CSA or Project Lead review the Design-Builder's originally submitted (as bid) critical pathCritical Path schedule.
 Any deficiencies or impracticalities (e.g., operations which appear out of order or questionable production rates) shall be documented and brought to the Design-Builder's attention.

-- a) Complete the schedule checklist for the originally submitted critical path schedule and forwarded to the CSA and/or Project Lead. - b) Verify and receive any updates to the schedule shall be submitted by the Design-Builder to the Contract, both hard copy and electronic version. - c) Review any updates to the schedule for practicality, achievability, and conformance to the Contract Documents. - d) Return to the Design-Builder Deficient non-conforming schedules, noting error(s) and requesting a resubmission. - e) Forward all schedule updates, with comments, to the CSA. - f) Review the Design-Builder's progress with respect to the schedule. - g) Review weekly updates of the Design-Builder's intended work operations, analyse critical path updates received from the Design-Builder and respond to/administer these accordingly. - h) Monitored the Design-Builder's progress throughout the construction period, and action taken as appropriate in the event that the planned schedule is not maintained. - i) Review the schedule and progress with the Design-Builder at every progress meeting.
+- a) Complete the schedule checklist for the originally submitted critical pathCritical Path schedule and forwarded to the CSA and/or Project Lead. - b) Verify and receive any updates to the schedule and MTO Form, PH-CC-911 Summary of Critical Path Schedule Revisions, shall be submitted by the Design-Builder to the Contract, both hard copy and electronic version. - c) Review any updates to the schedule for practicality, achievability, and conformance to the Contract Documents. - d) Return to the Design-Builder Deficient non-conforming schedules, noting error(s) and requesting a resubmission. - e) Forward all schedule updatesand forms, with comments, to the CSA. - f) Review the Design-Builder's progress with respect to the schedule. - g) Review weekly updates of the Design-Builder's intended work operations, analyse critical pathCritical Path updates received from the Design-Builder and respond to/administer these accordingly.

+- h) Monitored the Design-Builder's progress throughout the construction period, and action taken as appropriate in the event that the planned schedule is not maintained. - i) Review the schedule and progress with the Design-Builder at every progress meeting.